GoldstonianConcordanceBible/SYD/README.md

 - voice,
 - biography,
 - performance,
-- digital replica
+- digital-replica rights

-should be governed by permission.
+simply by participating in the ecosystem.

 ---

-# AI PRINCIPLE
+# AI

 AI may assist:

 - research,
-- curriculum design,
+- curriculum development,
+- analysis,
 - transcription,
-- editing,
 - organization,
+- code,
+- classification,
 - assessment support,
-- provenance,
-- rights checking,
-- analytics.
+- provenance.

-But:
+Core principle:

 ## AUGMENTATION WITHOUT ABDICATION.

-Human authority remains required where judgment, rights, academic authority, or accountability require it.
+Human responsibility remains where human authority is required.

 ---

-# REVENUE PRINCIPLE
+# THE CONTROL TOWER

-The long-term objective is to prevent contributors from disappearing inside the production chain.
+The long-term Control Tower is the system of record.

+It should progressively track:

+- projects,
+- courses,
+- rights,
+- contributors,
+- versions,
+- budgets,
+- revenue rules,
+- payments,
+- academic status,
+- legal status,
+- evidence gates,
+- next actions.

+---

+# CONTRIBUTOR ECONOMICS

-The desired flow is:
+The long-term objective is:

-**CREATOR**
+CONTRIBUTION

 ↓

-**CONTRIBUTION**
+ATTRIBUTION

 ↓

-**PROJECT**
+COMMERCIAL EVENT

 ↓

-**SALE**
+CALCULATED SHARE

 ↓

-**ATTRIBUTION**
+PAYMENT

 ↓

-**SPLIT**
+RECEIPT

 ↓

-**PAYMENT**

-↓

-**RECEIPT**

-Contributors should know why they were paid.

-The system should know why they were paid.
+AUDIT RECORD

 ---

-# PROVENANCE PRINCIPLE
+# CORE ECONOMIC PRINCIPLE

-## PROVENANCE = SUPPLY CHAIN OF TRUST.

-Where appropriate, preserve:

-- source artifact,
-- timestamp,
-- creator,
-- rights,
-- version,
-- transaction,
-- revision,
-- payment,
-- evidence.

-Blockchain may become one provenance rail.

-Git is already another.
+## CONTRIBUTION SHOULD BE ATTRIBUTABLE.

+## ATTRIBUTION SHOULD BE DOCUMENTED.

+## COMPENSATION SHOULD BE TRACEABLE.

+## PAYMENT SHOULD PRODUCE A RECEIPT.

 ---

-# WHY GITHUB MATTERS

-This repository is not merely storage.
+# BUILDING IN PUBLIC

 The repository itself is part of the experiment.

-GitHub provides:

-- commits,
-- timestamps,
-- history,
+Preserve:

-- versions,
+- pivots,
-- diffs,
+- failures,
-- contributors,
+- corrections,
-- releases,
+- abandoned ideas,
-- issues,
+- replaced structures,
-- pull requests.
+- successful experiments.

-That means the development process becomes observable.

-Do not clean away every failed idea.

-Do not rewrite the history to make development appear predetermined.

-The pivots matter.
+A correction is evidence.

+A failure is evidence.

 ---

-# BUILD METRIC
+# CANONICAL BUILD METRIC

-The first canonical development metric is:

 ## REPO-TO-LIVE

-**REPO-TO-LIVE = Tfinal − T0**
+REPO-TO-LIVE = Tfinal − T0

-Where:

-### T0
+T0:

 Genesis commit.

-### Tfinal
+Tfinal:

-The point at which the predefined Day-0 launch gates have passed.
+The point at which the defined Day-Zero launch gates are passed.

-This repository will document the checkpoints between those events.
+See:

+BUILD_LOG.md

 ---

 # NOTE TO MY FUTURE SELF

-This section exists because this repository is also an operating notebook.

-If I return here months or years later, remember why SYD started.
+SYD did not begin because the world needed another crypto course.

-The original problem was not:
+The original question was larger:

-> How do I build another crypto course?

-The original problem was:

-> How do I get someone interested in ordinary markets onto a decentralized platform without making the technology itself the obstacle?
+> How do we teach someone to use and understand emerging financial infrastructure without making the infrastructure itself the first obstacle?

 The answer became:

-**Start with what they recognize.**
+Start with what they recognize.

-S&P 500.

-Apple.

-Google.

-Tesla.

-Moderna.
+Stocks.

+Indices.

+Gold.

+Oil.

+Currencies.

+Private markets.

 Teach the market.

+Teach the instrument.

-Teach the decision.
+Teach the thesis.

+Teach invalidation.

-Teach the risk.
+Teach risk.

-Then reveal the rails.
+Then teach the system underneath it.

+Then financial technology.

+Then automation.

-Then Bitcoin.
+Then AI.

-Then Ethereum.
+Then programmable infrastructure.

-Then Solana.
+Then blockchain.

-Then the ecosystem.
+Then digital assets.

-At the same time, build the underlying operating system so:

-- instructors get paid,
-- developers get paid,
-- producers get paid,
-- NIL participants get paid,
-- institutions get paid,
-- affiliates get paid,
-- rights remain documented,
-- courses remain versioned,
-- learning remains assessable,
-- the evidence remains preserved.

-SYD is therefore not merely a course.

-SYD is the attempt to create a reusable operating system for learning, digital rights, decentralized infrastructure, provenance, and contributor economics.
+Crypto comes last.

-If the project becomes complicated later, return to the original sequence:
+If SYD becomes complicated later, return to the sequence:

-## ONBOARD.

-## TEACH SOMETHING USEFUL.
+## TEACH SOMETHING FAMILIAR.

-## ASSESS IT.

-## DOCUMENT IT.

-## PAY THE PEOPLE WHO BUILT IT.
+## MAKE THE LEARNER DEMONSTRATE IT.

-## PRESERVE THE RECEIPT.
+## PRESERVE THE EVIDENCE.

-Then build the next thing.
+## INTRODUCE THE NEXT LAYER ONLY WHEN IT SOLVES A QUESTION THE LEARNER NOW UNDERSTANDS.

+That is the architecture.

 ---

 # CURRENT STATUS

-**PHASE: DAY 0**

-**STATE: GENESIS / ACTIVE DEVELOPMENT**
+**PHASE:** DAY 0 / ACTIVE DEVELOPMENT

+**ACADEMIC BRAND:** SYD Financial Markets & Technology

+**INSTITUTIONAL HOME:** SydTek Scholars

-**CANONICAL METRIC: REPO-TO-LIVE**
+**CANONICAL DOCTRINE:**

-See:

-- `BUILD_LOG.md`
-- `ROADMAP.md`
-- `curriculum/`
-- `courses/`
-- `accreditation/`
-- `rights/`
-- `revenue/`
-- `token/`
-- `provenance/`
+MARKETS FIRST.

+TECHNOLOGY NEXT.

+CRYPTO LAST.

+EVIDENCE ALWAYS.

 ---

-# BUILD IN PUBLIC

-The repository begins before the finished institution.

-That is intentional.

-The evidence is being created while the system is being created.

-**THE RECORD STARTS HERE.**
+# THE RECORD CONTINUES HERE.